-In addition to contacting GPRA clients for their required GPRA follow-up and discharge surveys, GPRA Graduate Assistants (GAs) will contact all clients for a "check-in" call at approximately three months from the clients' intake date.
-The purpose of the check-in call is to build rapport, verify client contact information, and remind the client of their upcoming follow-up interview.
-GA responsibilities also include completing the grant required follow up surveys and discharge interviews as needed.
+GPRA Graduate Assistant (GA) responsibilities include completing the grant required follow up surveys and discharge interviews as needed.
 When GAs are unable to contact clients for their follow-up/discharge surveys, they will also complete administrative follow-up and discharge data entry.
+In addition to contacting GPRA clients for their required GPRA follow-up and discharge surveys, GAs will contact all clients for a "check-in" call at approximately three months from the clients' intake date.
+Although this contact point is not a required data collection point, the purpose of the check-in call is to improve follow-up response rates by building rapport, verifying client contact information, and reminding the client of their upcoming follow-up interview.
 View Appendix D for an overview of the data collection process.
 When time allows, GAs may also support other areas of the SOR evaluation and other non-SOR work.